LeonStansfield/tawnyAV/README.md

 Tawny AV is a rust based audio visual software to display dynamic visualizations based live audio captured by a microphone.
 Tawny dynamically triggers effects based on the beat of the audio input in order to create procedural visualizations.

+## Installation
+- If you havent got rust installed already, install rust by following the instructions at [rustup.rs](https://rustup.rs/)
+- Clone the repository with `git clone https://github.com/LeonStansfield/tawnyAV.git`
+- Run the program with `cargo run --release`

-## Installation/Usage
+## Usage
+- Run the program with `cargo run --release`
+- Press `F11` to toggle fullscreen
+- Press the number keys `1-9` to switch between different visualizations
+- Press `Space` to stop the beat detection
+- Press the `Up` and `Down` arrow keys to adjust the sensitivity of the beat detection --  Not implemented yet

 ## Todo
-- Create global variables for global things such as render resolution, resource file paths and to send signal when beat is detected, ect.
-- Rewrite installation + usage instructions for new rust rewrite
 - Add support to play videos and apply shader effects to videos

 ## Bugs
- - Reset function on reaction diffusion is not working.
-It does not reset the state of the simulation and instead flashes the image then leaves the screen black
  - When pressing f11 for fullscreen, the window goes fullscreen but always on the primary monitor.
 This should be on the monitor the window is currently on.
- - The reaction diffusion simulation is not working as expected.
-The simulation does not generate patterns as expected instead fading to black quickly.
- - Game of life doesnt work as expected at all.
+Also fullscreen doesnt work on linux.